wiremock/wiremock.org/_site/docs/mock-api-templates/usage.md

 ---
-description: This guide explains how to run an API template after you've downloaded the JSON file from the library page
+description: Run an API template after you've downloaded the JSON file from the library page.
 ---

 # Using Mock API Templates